Esophageal Atresia

 • Surgical repair

-Preoperative management aims to get the infant into optimal condition for surgery and prevent aspiration pneumonia, which makes surgical correction more hazardous.
-Oral feedings are withheld.
+Preoperative management is aimed at optimizing the infant's preoperative medical condition and preventing aspiration pneumonia, which makes surgical correction more hazardous.
+Oral feedings are withheld and parenteral nutrition is given.
 Continuous suction with an NGT in the upper esophageal pouch prevents aspiration of swallowed saliva.
-The infant should be positioned prone with the head elevated 30 to 40° and with the right side down to facilitate gastric emptying and minimize the risk of aspirating gastric acid through the fistula.
-If definitive repair must be deferred because of extreme prematurity, aspiration pneumonia, or other congenital malformations, a gastrostomy tube is placed to decompress the stomach.
-Suction through the gastrostomy tube then reduces the risk that gastric contents will reflux through the fistula into the tracheobronchial tree.
+When appropriate monitoring is available (ie, in the neonatal intensive care setting), the infant should be positioned prone with the head elevated 30 to 40° and with the right side down to facilitate gastric emptying and minimize the risk of aspirating gastric acid through the fistula.

 Surgical repair